 Phantom Girl has the ability to turn intangible by shifting her existence partially or fully into the extra-dimensional space known as the Phantom Zone.
-She has demonstrated the ability to phase with split-second timing, and is also capable of phasing certain parts of her body selectively.
-While phased, she is immune to physical harm, can maneuver through solid objects, and float weightlessly like a ghost under her own power.
+While phased she is immune to physical harm, can maneuver through solid objects, and float weightlessly like a ghost under her own power.
+Phantom Girl has demonstrated the ability to phase with split-second timing as well as the ability to phase certain parts of her body selectively, feats very few Bgztlians can accomplish.
 In her "ghost" incarnation she has demonstrated the ability to disrupt the workings of electronic devices by moving through them while half-phased.
 When fully phasing out of reality, Tinya is able to enter the Phantom Zone of her own accord.
-Occasionally she has draw people in with her.
+She has also shown the ability to draw people into the Phantom Zone with her.

 Phantom Girl has mastered a Bgztlian form of martial arts that takes full advantage of her ability to phase in and out of tangibility during combat.
 Her skill at striking opponents while solid and then becoming intangible when they attack has made her a formidable fighter.
 By partially materializing a portion of herself (usually her arm/fist) inside her opponent's body she can also deliver a severe shock to their system, though she rarely resorts to this form of attack.

 As a member of the Legion of Super Heroes, Phantom Girl possesses a Legion Flight Ring.
 The ring gives its wearer the ability to fly, the speed and range of which is determined by the wearer's willpower.
 It also acts as a long-range communicator (enabling constant vocal contact with other Legionnaires, even across vast distances of space), a signal device, and a navigational compass, all powered by a micro-computer built inside the ring.